Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence

-Furthermore, we would like to mention that in all these calculations the atom is excited due to the presence of virtual photons in the mirror's frame.
-This is because the virtual photon is described with respect to Killing time which is different from the atom's Killing time.
-Since both mirror and atom are static with respect to spatial position while the time coordinates of measurement are different, the atomic transition is completely due to the relative time translation.
-Hence we call this phenomenon as a timelike transition phenomenon.
-Moreover in this case the temperature is given by parameters, like $a/c$ in the Minkowski-light cone case and $c\kappa_H$ for the BH case, which have the dimension of frequency.
-Since within the future light cone region and within the BH no observer is allowed to move along $\eta=$ constant and $r=$ constant trajectories, we do not call these temperatures Unruh and Hawking temperatures, respectively.
+Furthermore, we would like to mention that in all these analyses, the atom is excited due to the presence of photons in the mirror's frame.
+This is because the photon is described with respect to Killing time, which is different from the atom's Killing time.
+Since both the mirror and the atom are static with respect to spatial position, while the time coordinates of measurement are different, the atomic transition is completely due to the relative time translation.
+Hence, this phenomenon is called a timelike transition phenomenon \cite{Olson:2010jy, Quach:2021vzo}.
+Moreover, in this case, the temperature is given by parameters, like $a/c$ in the Minkowski-light cone case and $c\kappa_H$ for the BH case, which have the dimension of frequency.
+Since within the future light cone region and within the BH, no observer is allowed to move along $\eta=$ constant and $r=$ constant trajectories, we do not call these temperatures Unruh and Hawking temperatures, respectively.